KashiCode/FDM-Expense-App/README.md

 # FDM-Expense-App

-### Expense management application built using php,html,css,javascript
+### Expense management application built using PHP, HTML and CSS.